 5. Pelvic Tilt

 The pelvic tilt is a simple and easy exercise that engages and strengthens the abs and relieves lower back tension.
-This exercise also strengthens the muscles of the lower back as well as the sacroiliac joints, which is why doctors often recommend them for new mothers.
-If you did not exercise regularly before and during your pregnancy, do your pelvic tilts in the supine position as this is the best variation for beginners.
+This exercise also strengthens the muscles of the lower back and the sacroiliac joints, which is why doctors often recommend them for new mothers.
+If you did not exercise regularly before and during pregnancy, do your pelvic tilts in the supine position, as this is the best variation for beginners.

 Exercising After a C-Section: Dos and Don’ts